ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 We base this work on our years of experience writing and using linear algebra libraries, and working with people who have done so for much longer than we have.
-Readers may wish to refer to [P1417](wg21.link/p1417) for a history of linear algebra library standardization; it cites first-hand histories of the development of the BLAS, LINPACK, LAPACK, and Matlab.
+Readers may wish to refer to [P1417R0](wg21.link/p1417r0) for a history of linear algebra library standardization.
+P1417 cites first-hand histories of the development of the BLAS, related libraries like LINPACK and LAPACK that use the BLAS, and Matlab (which started as a teaching tool that wrapped these libraries).

 ## Wrapping the BLAS